denoland/docs/kv/manual/queue_overview.md

 Another helpful application of queues (and queue APIs like this one), is to schedule work to happen at an appropriate time in the future.
-Maybe you'd like to send a notification to a new customer 24 hours after they have placed an order to send them a satisfaction survey.
+Maybe you'd like to send a notification to a new customer a day after they have placed an order to send them a satisfaction survey.
 You can schedule a queue message to be delivered 24 hours into the future, and set up a listener to send out the notification at that time.